ccrysisa/ccrysisa.github.io/docs/posts/linux-concepts/index.md

 - [淺談 Microkernel 設計和真實世界中的應用](https://hackmd.io/@sysprog/microkernel-design)
 - [Hybrid kernel](https://en.wikipedia.org/wiki/Hybrid_kernel) [wikipedia]

-> "As to the whole 'hybrid kernel' thing - it's just marketing.
-It's 'oh, those microkernels had good PR, how can we try to get good PR for our working kernel?
-Oh, I know, let's use a cool name and try to imply that it has all the PR advantages that that other system has'."
+&gt; &#34;As to the whole &#39;hybrid kernel&#39; thing - it&#39;s just marketing.
+It&#39;s &#39;oh, those microkernels had good PR, how can we try to get good PR for our working kernel?
+Oh, I know, let&#39;s use a cool name and try to imply that it has all the PR advantages that that other system has&#39;.&#34;
-> —— Linus Torvalds
+&gt; —— Linus Torvalds

 ### 虚拟化